GrimLala/SpeedTools/README.md

 **Default key:** `\` + `3`

 This state mimics warping out of the Ash Twin Project by 8:08 (488 seconds) to practice flying to Dark Bramble within an ideal time window.
-The player starts on the Ash Twin warp pad with a warp core in hand.
-We cannot mimic wedging the ship under the bridge between the towers, but the ship will be nearby for quick retrieval.
+The player starts on the Ash Twin warp pad with a warp core in hand, and the player's ship is wedged under the bridge outside.

 Just like the previous state, the loop timer must be active for this practice state to be called; and it may be called at any point before the start time has passed, but not after.